BadiaValdes/docs/c#/beginning.md

 #### Directory Info

-This class allows you to access to a specific directory information.
+This class allows you to access specific directory information.

 ```c#
 DirectoryInfo directInfo = new DirectoryInfo("PATH TO DIRECTORY")